mesosphere/mesos/docs/ssl.md

 The location of the certificate that will be presented.

 ~~~
-// For example, to generate a certificate with OpenSSL:
+// For example, to generate a root certificate with OpenSSL:
+// (assuming the signing key already exists in `key.pem`)
-openssl req -new -x509 -passin pass:some_password -days 365 -key key.pem -out cert.pem
+openssl req -new -x509 -passin pass:some_password -days 365 -keyout key.pem -out cert.pem
 ~~~

 #### LIBPROCESS_SSL_VERIFY_CERT=(false|0,true|1) [default=false|0]